validator-network/cosmoshub-proposals/proposal-1.md

 This proposal serves as a petition to the Interchain Foundation to delegate in such a manner, that network robustness is increased by flattening the voting power distribution.

-We suggest that a simple algorithm is devised and implemented in software, to assist the Interchain Foundation in the ongoing work of delegating.
+We _suggest_ that a simple algorithm is devised and implemented in software, to assist the Interchain Foundation in the ongoing work of delegating.

-This software should be released under an open source license to enable peer review and re-use.
+If this algorithm were implemented it software, the Interchain Foundation is encouraged to release it under an open source license to enable peer review and re-use.

 ## Example algorithm